 Typical Uses Of Hemp

-Hemp fiber has antibacterial and antifungal properties which ensure healthy skin.
+Hemp fiber has antibacterial and antifungal properties that ensure healthy skin.
 Additionally, Hemp fiber is resistant to mildew and several other fungi.

 We’ve dedicated an entire article to the 9 Hottest Hemp-Based Products to try in 2019 if you want to learn about more uses of this industrious and eco-friendly plant.

-The 3 main reasons for hemp being a great toilet paper material:
+The three main reasons for hemp being an excellent toilet paper material:

 - Hemp fibers are odorless.

-- Hemp toilet paper can absorb up to 4 times its own weight.
+- Hemp toilet paper can absorb up to 4 times its weight.

 - Hemp is environmentally friendly and sustainable.
 Hemp does not require any pesticides or fertilizers to grow, as well as being able to be harvested in 120 days, requiring little water, and having the ability to renew the soil.